Market schedule

 How it is derived

-- Datastream resolves the requested manager CIK, computes the target quarter-end
+- SEC API resolves the requested manager CIK, computes the target quarter-end

 reportDate, and searches the SEC-native 13F family with elevated submissions-file depth rather than the shallow recent-only path - the current quarter is parsed from the matching 13F information table exhibit